Writing an OpenGL Screensaver for Windows

 The third required function

-using special windows or custom controls in your dialog box.
-There, that was
+or custom controls in your dialog box.
+There, that was easy, wasn't

 // needed for SCRNSAVE.LIB